Terry Puhl: Major league career

 Puhl was called up to the majors in July 1977, and never returned to the minor leagues.
 He was quickly installed as the club's regular left fielder, replacing Jim Fuller.
 In his first major league game, on July 12, Puhl entered as a defensive replacement for Fuller.
 The following day, he got his first hit in the 13th inning of a game against the Los Angeles Dodgers, off reliever Elías Sosa.
 Later that inning, Puhl scored the winning run on Bob Watson's double.
 He finished the 1977 season with a .301 batting average in 60 games.

 The following year, he was the sole Astro selected as a National League All-Star.
 He played in 149 games and batted .289 while having 169 hits, 25 doubles, and 32 stolen bases (the most he would ever have in a season).
 The following year, he would play 157 games (the most he would play in one season) while having his numbers rise and drop slightly, such as batting .287/.352/.377 while having 172 hits, 22 doubles, 49 RBIs, and 30 stolen bases.
 Puhl played a key part in the Astros making 1980 a banner year.
 He played in 141 games while batting .282 with 151 hits, 24 doubles, and 27 stolen bases.
-In the 1980 National League Championship Series against the Philadelphia Phillies, Puhl set a then NL-championship series record with a .526 batting average in a losing cause, the best performance ever by a hitter in a play-off series (it has since been superseded).
+In the 1980 National League West tie-breaker game versus the Los Angeles Dodgers, he led off the game by reaching first base on an error and then scored the first run of the game when he charged into the catcher when running from third to home that dislodged the ball.
+The Astros won 7–1 to win their first NL West title.
+In the 1980 National League Championship Series against the Philadelphia Phillies, Puhl set a then NL-championship series record with a .526 batting average in a losing cause, the best performance ever by a hitter in a play-off series at the time.
 As of 2019, Puhl has the 19th best lifetime fielding percentage by an outfielder (.993).
 He committed only 18 errors in 2,660 total chances.
 In 1981, he was named Canadian Baseball player of the year.
 That year, he played in 96 games while batting .251 while having 88 hits, 19 doubles, and 22 stolen bases.
 Puhl recorded his 1,000th hit off Tim Lollar on August 4, 1984, doing so on a single.